lwang-genomics/NGS_pipeline/README.md

 ## I. RNA-Seq Processing Tool

-This repository contains a modular and automated Python tool for processing RNA-seq data.
+This unit contains a modular and automated Python tool for processing RNA-seq data.
 It supports both single-end and paired-end reads with comprehensive support for trimming, alignment, quantification, and quality control.
 The tool offers flexibity to use both traditional mapping (STAR) and pseudo-alignment (Salmon).

 ### Features